kevin-guertin/mewe-fluid-userstyle/README.md

 # MeWe++ Fluid Multi-Column Layout

-_A Userstyle for MeWe.com to hide the side bars and make posts fluidly use multiple columns instead of just one column and use the full width of your window._
+_A Userstyle for MeWe.com to hide the side bars and make posts fluidly use multiple columns instead of just one column and use the full width of your window.
+It also reduces the roundness and spacing of many elements in the newer version of MeWe.
+It also increases text size of comments._

+A Userstyle for Mewe to make your stream use the full width of your window and include as many columns of posts as it can.
+It also reduces rounded corners, spacing, and increases comment text size.

 ![Preview Screenshot](https://github.com/kevin-guertin/mewe-fluid-userstyle/raw/master/images/preview.png)